Special offer

 How to set up direct deposits

-If your payroll is outsourced, check with the company that runs it for you.
-Most payroll companies have relationships with banks or payroll software that supports direct deposit.
-Some additional tips include:
+If your payroll is outsourced, check with the company that manages it.
+Most payroll companies have relationships with banks and use payroll software that supports direct deposit.

-• Communicate the frequency of payments (weekly, biweekly or monthly) with your bank or payroll company.
+• Communicate the frequency of payments (weekly, biweekly or monthly) with your bank or payroll company

-• Let employees know how pay periods work so hourly workers know how much money to expect on their upcoming checks.
+• Let employees know how pay periods work, so hourly workers know how much money to expect on their upcoming checks

-• Be prepared to provide paper checks to employees until their direct deposit setup is complete.
+• Be prepared to provide paper checks to employees until their direct deposit setup is complete

 Alternative payment methods